 As countries around the world continue to experience lockdowns and upheaval due to the pandemic, more Australians living overseas or interstate are now looking to move to be closer to family.
 To stay across the latest changes to rules and restrictions in different states, removalist company Muval provides up to date information about the latest considerations for moving to each state in Australia.

 If you are considering moving to Australia without a job, it’s a good idea to contact a local recruiter in your field to discuss options and understand the local market.
 Find a recruitment specialist in your area.
-It’s also a good idea to update your job seeker profiles on key job boards with your new location.
-You can create a job seeker profile on the Six Degrees website where you can set up job alerts and upload your resume.

 For those of you considering a new role, it’s an exciting time!
 Moving and finding new work can be the time to have the refreshing start you’ve been wanting.
 However, here are some of the hidden costs that can come with a change of job.

 “Time is money” as they say and although you may have set up shop on one side of town for a previous role, does the new job work for the commute from a new location?
 While working from home is now an option for many people that may cut out your commute, it pays to ask about your employer’s stance on flexible working for the future so you can consider transport costs before you settle on a salary.